Political positions of Hillary Clinton: Women's rights

 Clinton has promoted equal pay for equal work and proposes action to close the gender pay gap.
 She supports the Paycheck Fairness Act.
-As a Senator, Clinton co-sponsored the Lilly Ledbetter Fair Pay Act of 2009; during her 2016 campaign, Clinton received the endorsement of the Act's namesake, Lilly Ledbetter.
+As a Senator, she co-sponsored the Lilly Ledbetter Fair Pay Act of 2009; during her 2016 campaign, Clinton received the endorsement of the Act's namesake, Lilly Ledbetter.
+As Secretary of State, Clinton created the post of Ambassador-at-Large for Global Women's Issues, and called for the U.S. to ratify the Convention on the Elimination of All Forms of Discrimination Against Women, which was signed by President Jimmy Carter in 1980 but never ratified by the Senate.